 Three measures are responsible for this first key turning point.
 First was the official elevation of sectarian and ethnic identity as a primary organizing principle in Iraqi politics by apportioning political power on the basis of ethno-sectarian quotas.
-This was introduced in July 2003 when the Iraqi Governing Council (ICG) was appointed by the CPA, and it was repeated a year later in the interim Iraqi government led by Ayad Allawi and by every Iraqi administration since then.
+This was introduced in July 2003 when the Iraqi Governing Council (IGC) was appointed by the CPA, and it was repeated a year later in the interim Iraqi government led by Ayad Allawi and by every Iraqi administration since then.4 feelings of exclusion among Sunnis.

-Second, the CPA's decisions to de-Ba'athify government structures and disband the army further contributed to feelings of exclusion among Sunnis.
 The CPA initially sought to limit the reach of de-Ba'athification, in some cases allowing former ranking Ba'ath party members to stay in government jobs.
-Later on, however, the ICG's de-Ba'athification council, led by Ahmad Chalabi with Nouri al-Maliki as his deputy, took a harder stance and reversed all exceptions, and also extended the ban on public employment to include public activities and positions in civil society institutions, the press, and the media.
+Later on, however, the IGC's de-Ba'athification council, led by Ahmad Chalabi with Nouri al-Maliki as his deputy, took a harder stance and reversed all exceptions, and also extended the ban on public employment to include public activities and positions in civil society institutions, the press, and the media.
 These three measures created a clear divide between winners of the 2003 invasion (Shi'a and Kurds) and losers (Arab Sunnis).